 We train and mentor young people to protect them against the influence of the far-right in at-risk areas.

-Drawing on our own experiences within the far right, we educate young people, students and schoolchildren on the dangers of getting involved with far-right groups including their recruitment tactics and what to do if approached.
+Drawing on our own experiences within the far right, we educate young people on the dangers of getting involved with far-right groups including their recruitment tactics and what to do if approached.

 To obtain our specialist training, please contact us at email@example.com for more details.